 In its natural state, talc is often found in close proximity with asbestos, a hazardous substance that’s known to cause inflammation and lung cancer.

 When talc is mined near asbestos, there’s the potential for cross-contamination to occur between the two minerals.
-Unfortunately, this contamination can lead to talcum powder that contains asbestos.
+This contamination can lead to talcum powder that contains asbestos.

 Research on talcum powder and the risk of cancer is quite broad and covers various types of cancers, such as ovarian cancer, cervical cancer, and more.